IcannAI/Microsoft-curriculum-bootcamp/README.md

 # Microsoft-curriculum-bootcamp

 ### Data Science for Beginners

+#### Review of Defining Data
+What I have learned in this lesson
+- What data is
+- How data is described
+- How data is classified and categorized
+- Where data can be found

 ##### Quantitative Data
 - In a dataset, quantitative data refers to numerical observations that can often be quantified, analysed, and used mathematically.
 The population of a nation, a person's height, or a company's quarterly profits are a few examples of quantitative data.
 - Quantitative data might be used to determine seasonal variations in the Air Quality Index (AQI) or calculate the probability of rush hour traffic on an average workday.